scylladb/scylladb/test/alternator/README.md

 script `test/alternator/run` which does all the work necessary to start ScyllaDB with Alternator, and then runs `pytest` against it.
 The ScyllaDB process is run in a temporary directory which is automatically deleted when the test ends.
-This is recomended way because it configures scylla to start much faster.
+This is recommended way because it configures scylla to start much faster.

 `run` automatically picks the most-recently compiled version of Scylla in